GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 (Does not apply to StreamChatSwiftUI's dependencies yet)
 :::

+## Choosing the right SDK

+When integrating with our chat platform, you get to choose which SDK you would like to integrate with.

+Our best options are either the Swift or SwiftUI SDKs.
+The Swift SDK is built using UIKit components, our SwiftUI SDK is built using SwiftUI components.
+We suggest you choose what is closest to your current App.

+Do note, integrating our SwiftUI SDK into a UIKit based app is fully supported.
+It could provide you and your development team an amazing opportunity to get started with SwiftUI in your codebase.

 ## Upgrade and Versioning Strategy

 The StreamChat Swift SDK adheres to the [semantic versioning](https://semver.org/) rules.